William Petre: Retirement

 Thomas Larke in a Survey of the estate in 1566 describes the circumstances of acquiring Ingatestone:

 Unlike both the Treshams of Rushton and the Fitzwilliams of Milton, the Petres had no difficulty in adjusting the scale of their entertainment and hospitality to the family's reduced income after Sir William's retirement from Court.
 The Petres were safely removed from both the temptations and the gains of the Court, and in every respect, the nature of their estates placed them ideally for profitable survival throughout the period under review.
 The personality of the family was well suited to taking full advantage of the opportunities open to them.

 In his later years, Sir William was said to be Roman Catholic, albeit not involved in the many plots that were laid against Elizabeth, and this is a creed to which his descendants have consistently adhered.
 His piety was not uncompromising, and did not stand in the way of his temporal advancement.
-The hall at Ingatestone, which he built there, still stands almost unimpaired, whilst he is buried with his second wife in a chapel adjoining the chancel of St Edmund and St Mary's Church, Ingatestone.
+The hall he built at Ingatestone still stands, almost unimpaired, whilst he is buried with his second wife in a chapel adjoining the chancel of St. Edmund and St. Mary's Church, Ingatestone.